 So, the plan for today was to write a post about recovery.
-Unfortunately, I’m in a different kind of recovery mode today—recovering from food poisoning!
+Unfortunately, I’m in a different kind of recovery mode today—recovering from a sinus infection.

 What that means for you, the reader, is I’m going to keep this short.
 Really short.